 1. The housing market in Germany

 Many Germans live in rented apartments.
-Reasonably priced housing is in great demand.
-The prices for houses and rental apartments have risen significantly in Germany over the past ten years.
-The housing market in Germany has a large supply, but the amount of rent or the purchase price for an apartment depends essentially on where (city/country) you live or where the apartment is located (location/district).
+Housing, especially at the cheaper end of the scale, is in great demand.
+The housing market in Germany has changed in recent years.
+Housing has become scarce, especially in larger cities.
+This also has an effect on prices and rents.
+Nevertheless the amount of rent or the purchase price for an apartment depends essentially on where (city/state) you live or where the apartment is located (location/district).

-For immigrants, there are no restrictions when searching for or buying property.
+There are no restrictions for immigrants when looking for or buying real estate.
 You can rent an apartment or buy a property in Germany from your country of origin.
 In doing so, however, you must observe the legal provisions applicable in Germany that apply to the purchase of property (for example a notarial contract).

 For the first few weeks until you have found an apartment to rent or buy in Germany, you have various options to find accommodation.